leezhenghui/hello-servicemesh-envoy/README.md

 ## Introduction

-The purpose of this repository aims to provide a hands-on architecture PoC(proof-of-concept) sample that demonstrate how to **build** and **run** a `microservices architecture`(MSA) application(multiple programming languages) via consul(service mesh), nomad and envoy(service mesh proxy) with the capabilities of service registry, naming resolution, client service disovery, client load balance, traffic shapping, failure tolerance, etc.
+The purpose of this repository aims to provide a hands-on practice for my series articles [build a modern scalable system](https://leezhenghui.github.io/microservices/2018/11/25/build-a-scalable-system-practice-on-service-mesh-consul-with-envoy.html).
+With this PoC(proof-of-concept) sample, we can learn how to **build** and **run** a `microservices architecture`(MSA) application(multiple programming languages) via consul(service mesh), nomad and envoy(service mesh proxy) with the capabilities of service registry, naming resolution, client service disovery, client load balance, traffic shapping, failure tolerance, etc.

 ## PoC Scenario